dodolowong/new/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is a free tool.
+Git is a free tool distributed under the GPL.
-Git is easy to use.